West Frisian Islands

 The Frisian Islands are nowadays mostly famous as a holiday destination.
 Island hopping is possible by regular ferries from the mainland and by specialised tour operators.
 Cycling is the most favourable means of transport on most of the islands.
 On Vlieland and Schiermonnikoog cars are allowed only for regular inhabitants.

 Geography

-The island chain represents the remains of a glacially formed sandbank, and may have once been the former coastline of Holland, before it was breached and flooded to form the Waddenzee many thousands of years ago.
+The island chain represents the remains of a glacially formed sandbank, and may have once been the former coastline of the Netherlands, before it was breached and flooded to form the Wadden Sea many thousands of years ago.